brownsys/paralegal-osdi-2025-artifact/README.md

 You will find the created plots in the `plotting` directory.
 For explanations of each graph/table, see [Plots](#plots).
 The plotting script also supports a number of command line parameters.
 Run it with `--help` to learn more.
+The reference plots we generated from our experiment run you will find in `plotting/reference`.

 To check our CodeQL comparison you run a similar coordination program to `griswold`.
 For us this run took about 10min.